bsdoliv/cryptredis/README.md

 CryptRedis is a thin C++ layer for encrypting (AES) data while storing to Redis.
-It is based in the same proven track-record kernel technology [1] from OpenBSD VM, developed by Niels Provos [2], thus you can expect to have robust crypto by the cost of minimum latency.
+It is based in the same proven track-record kernel technology [1] from OpenBSD VM, developed by Niels Provos [2], thus you can expect to have robust crypto while minimum impact on latency.

 CryptRedis has been inspired by MIT's project CryptDB [3].